 TESU Featured Courses are listed as a guide.
 Other courses may satisfy the areas and can be viewed on our website under General Education Courses.
-For more information see About Our General Education Program.
-To plan your program please contact an Advisor. |
+To plan your program please contact an academic advisor. |

 ×

-Credits: 3 Preview the Online Syllabus | English Composition I | 3 |
+Credits: 3 Preview the Online Syllabus | Writing for Success | 3 |

 ×

-Credits: 3 Preview the Online Syllabus | English Composition II | 3 |
+Credits: 3 Preview the Online Syllabus | Writing for Success II | 3 |

 ×

-MAT-119 Quantitative Business AnalysisThis is an applications-based course that continues with the mathematical inquiry that began in high school and intermediate algebra.
+MAT-1190 Quantitative Business AnalysisThis is an applications-based course that continues with the mathematical inquiry that began in high school and intermediate algebra.
 The course prepares students for further study in business, finance, and management science.
 The underlying teaching philosophy is that students who study mathematics should develop alternate means of critical thinking and apply those means to the applications in the everyday business world.
 To this end, active participation is fostered by means of a variety of assignments.
 This course provides the student with sophisticated computational skills while stressing the ability to think critically and objectively.
 These computational and thinking skills will be applied to a wide variety of business applications.
 Students are encouraged to explore and solve realistic applications in business, finance, and management science.
-Advisory: It is advisable to have knowledge in a course equivalent to MAT-115: Intermediate Algebra with a grade of C or better to succeed in this course.
+Advisory: It is advisable to have knowledge in a course equivalent to MAT-1150: Intermediate Algebra with a grade of C or better to succeed in this course.
 Students are responsible for ensuring that they have the required knowledge.
-Bachelor of Science in Business Administration and Associate in Science in Business Administration students are recommended to take MAT-119: Quantitative Business Analysis or MAT-121: College Algebra.
+Bachelor of Science in Business Administration and Associate in Science in Business Administration students are recommended to take MAT-1190: Quantitative Business Analysis or MAT-1210: College Algebra.
 Study Methods:

 Credits: 3 Preview the Online Syllabus | Quantitative Business Analysis | 3 |